AkashSDas/bones/README.md

 pnpm run dev
 ```

+Inside of frontend, uncomment `StrictMode` so that you can use the terminal.
+The issue is that, during 2x running `useEffect`, `xterm` instance is disposed and terminals are initialized while setting xterm instances in `workspace-terminal` store.

 Create a container image and load it in KinD cluster, so that you can go to the frontend and create a workspace.
 Following commands does these things for one image but you can go to the `./containers` folder and check out other images too:

 ```bash